SmackDown (WWE brand): Second split (2016–present)

 On May 25, 2016, it was revealed that the brand split would return in July.
 The 2016 WWE draft took place on the live premiere episode of SmackDown on July 19 to determine the rosters between both brands.
 On the July 11 episode of Raw, Vince McMahon named Shane McMahon the commissioner of SmackDown.
 Then next week on Raw, Daniel Bryan was revealed as the new SmackDown General Manager.
 Due to Raw being a three-hour show and SmackDown being a two-hour show, Raw received three picks each round and SmackDown received two.
 WWE Champion Dean Ambrose was SmackDown's first pick.

 After the return of the brand split, most pay-per-views became exclusive to one brand, (with SmackDown producing Backlash (2016 and 2017), No Mercy (2016), TLC (2016), Elimination Chamber (2017), Money in the Bank (2017), Battleground (2017), Hell in a Cell (2017), Clash of Champions (2017) and Fastlane (2018)).
 From WrestleMania 34 onwards, all pay-per-views became dual-branded again.

 On the November 7, 2017, episode of SmackDown, AJ Styles defeated Jinder Mahal for the WWE Championship.
 On April 10, 2018, SmackDown Commissioner Shane McMahon announced that Daniel Bryan was back as a full-time WWE Superstar for the roster after his in-ring return at WrestleMania 34, therefore "graciously accepted Daniel's resignation as SmackDown General Manager".
 McMahon then named Paige, who had retired from in-ring competition due to injury the night before on Raw, as the new SmackDown General Manager.

 When SmackDown moved to FOX beginning with the October 4, 2019, episode, it eventually replaced Raw as the "A" Show.
 As a result, SmackDown became the home for the WWE's top stars such as Roman Reigns, Brock Lesnar, Drew McIntyre and the Usos.
+After Raw moved to Netflix in January 2025, SmackDown lost its status as the main "A" Show.